 Although they may seem disgusting to pet owners, meat meals and animal byproducts can be nutritious ingredients.

 However, meat meals should not be the first listed ingredient (you still want a whole protein to be the leading ingredient in any food), and they must be properly identified.

-For example, chicken byproducts are usually acceptable ingredients; generically labelled animal byproducts are not.
-Some of these poorly identified meat meals and byproducts may contain protein from very unsavory, and potentially dangerous, sources.
+For example, chicken byproducts are usually acceptable ingredients; generically labeled animal byproducts are not.
+Some of these poorly identified meat meals and byproducts may contain protein from very unsavory and potentially dangerous sources.

 Purchase Foods that Feature all the Nutrients and Supplements Your Dog Needs

 Most modern dog foods – particularly premium options – are formulated to contain the proper mix of vitamins and minerals, but health isn’t just about vitamins and minerals.